annaguo-bios/TMLE-Front-Door/README.md

 ## Real data application

-Utilizing our front-door estimation framework, we analyzed the impact of Mobile Stroke Unit (MSU) dispatch on patients’ functional outcomes using data from the Berlin prehospital stroke care trial (B_PROUD).
+Utilizing our front-door estimation framework, we analyzed the impact of Mobile Stroke Unit (MSU) dispatch on patients’ functional outcomes using data from the [Berlin prehospital stroke care trial (B_PROUD)](ClinicalTrials.gov), under identifier: NCT02869386.